 At the museum we have both the Type 101 Video Calibrator and the first version of the Type 511 Oscilloscope operational and prominently displayed as you enter.
 The serial number of the Type 101 is 11461 which represents November 1946 #1.
 This is the very first Tektronix product manufactured!
 The serial number of the Type 511 Oscilloscope is 441 so it was the 340th product manufactured.

-At the museum we also have a front panel for a 511 that appears to be hand drilled with a serial number 101 which would make it possibly from the very first 511 scope manufactured!
+At the museum we also have a front panel for a 511 that appears to be hand drilled with a serial number 101.
+Supposedly SN 101 was sold to Dr. Archie Tunturi (yes, the man with the 50 channel oscilloscope) and was traded back to Tektronix in 1960.
+Maybe this was a practice panel, or a manufacturing defect, or perhaps from the real first 511 scope manufactured.